Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

-Discussions touched on how sharing with broader or less trusted bubbles of communities would work.
-Participants proposed identifying \textbf{abstract signals} could still give people information about problems and other communities.
+Discussions in Workshops 1 and 4 in particular touched on how sharing with more vs less trusted bubbles of communities would work, possibly through {abstract signals} that could still give people information about problems and other communities.
 P3 suggested ``some automated tool where maybe [it checks if] conversations have a different structure'' that might indicate reason for concern, examining ``the shape of data and the shape of conversations'', but not retaining their content.
-P16 spit-balled on more straightforward metrics, such as time to resolution for reports.
-Signals needed to give individuals a sense of the {\em relevance} of a potential problem to their community and the {\em urgency} with which they should act.
-They also wanted to be able to share signals of their own decisions or ongoing efforts to prevent misunderstandings or unnecessary conflict.
+P16 spit-balled on more straightforward metrics that could be proxies, such as time to resolution for reports.
+Signals needed to give individuals a sense of the {\em relevance} of a potential problem and the {\em urgency} with which they should act.
+They also wanted to be able to share signals of their own decisions or ongoing efforts to prevent misunderstandings or unnecessary conflict if frictions emerged.
 P4, for example, explained that because their community valued democratic decision-making, they were often slower in dealing with cases: ``{\em Our [server] could get blocked just because we have a longer process [...]
 And it would be great if we could communicate that [we're dealing with it] to the whoever it was that reported the issue.}'' While one might be able to just be fully transparent with others in very close trust bubbles, abstract signals could both protect the privacy of community decisions and help communicate about them.